backstage/backstage/plugins/jenkins-backend/README.md

 }
 ```

-This plugin must be provided with a JenkinsInfoProvider, this is a strategy object for finding the jenkins instance and job for an entity.
+This plugin must be provided with a JenkinsInfoProvider, this is a strategy object for finding the Jenkins instance and job for an entity.

 There is a standard one provided, but the Integrator is free to build their own.

 ### DefaultJenkinsInfoProvider

-Allows configuration of either a single or multiple global jenkins instances and annotating entities with the job name on that instance (and optionally the name of the instance).
+Allows configuration of either a single or multiple global Jenkins instances and annotating entities with the job name on that instance (and optionally the name of the instance).

 #### Example - Single global instance